yax51/EZDownloader/README.md

 ## ⚠️ Disclaimer

-**EZDownload** is a third-party utility designed to simplify the installation of popular software.
-I am not affiliated with, nor do I claim ownership of, any of the applications available through this tool.

-All **copyrights**, **trademarks**, **product names**, and **company names or logos** are the property of their respective owners.
-Any software downloaded using this tool remains the intellectual property of its original creators.
+**EZDownload** is a lightweight, no-installation-needed Windows tool that lets you quickly download and install popular software with just a few clicks.
+Whether you're setting up a fresh system or managing multiple machines, EZDownload helps automate common installs and streamline setup.

+## 🔧 What It Does
+- Downloads trusted software directly from official or verified sources
+- Automatically installs apps (with an option for silent installs when possible)
+- Organizes software by categories
+- Lets you select and queue multiple installs

-If you are a software publisher and would like your application removed from this tool,
-please contact me via GitHub and I will address it promptly.
+> ⚠️ **Disclaimer:** I am not the owner of any of the third-party software included.
+All rights, trademarks, and ownership belong to their respective owners.
+If you are a software publisher and would like your application removed from this tool, please contact me via GitHub and I will address it promptly.

 Please report any issues, suggestions, or feedback to: [EZDownloader Discussion](https://github.com/yax51/EZDownloader/discussions)
 ## License